DiUS/pact-consumer-js-dsl/README.md

 ### Run example test

-- grunt pactTest (this will run the example test in the example folder)
+- grunt test (this will run the example test in the example folder)

 ### Create the pact-js-dsl.js

-- grunt pact (this will concat the src code into pact-js-dsl.js and put it into dist)
+- grunt package (this will concat the src code into pact-js-dsl.js and put it into dist)